This page delivers the key points and findings reported on this site. Suitable if you don't have much time and you just want the gist of it.

 Bronze items were initially imported from places like Brittany and Ireland, while tin and copper were exported to those places for some centuries.
 Bronze smelting and craftwork were not adopted in Penwith until around 1800 BCE, around the end of the zenith of the megalithic period.
 In other words, increasing bronze forging in Cornwall was coincident with the slow decline of the megalithic age - it might even have been one of several causes of it.

 Bronze enabled an increasingly 'maximiser' or growth-based economy, and a fundamental shift of attitude came with it.
 Using bronze, people could fell trees, fashion items, shape the earth, amass wealth and adorn themselves.
 They could stamp their mark on the world as dominators of nature more than as subjects of it.
-This brought a psycho-social shift which might have contributed to the decline of the megalithic period around 1500-1200 BCE.
+This relative wealth and physical capability brought with it a psycho-social shift which might well have contributed to the decline of the megalithic period around 1500-1200 BCE.
+Hardly any new bronze age ancient sites were built after 1500BCE - though the iron age, about 800 years later, brought new building.

 Men Scryfa with Carn Galva behind